mmmmmmmmArbdghn/Q-WINC/README.md

 # Q-WINC
-A repository for the quick ui window creator module in roadblocks, since they've practically unobtainable after the markerplace distribution changes update
+A repository for the quick ui window creator module in roadblocks

 # Qredits
 - `@Fraktality` on GitHub for the "neon" module, for which I have modified to fit to the form factor of Q-WINC